emmavanbreukelen/MTL-MHOL/README.md

   - The coding environment used is Databricks using Databricks runtime 17.3LTS with Apache Spark 4.0.0 and Scala 2.13 running a single CPU node rd-fleet.4xlarge with 128GB of memory and 16 cores
   - Install the required packages: `pip install -r requirements.txt`
 - Set up the data:
-  - The unprocessed Criteo dataset can be found in `Data`
+  - The unprocessed Criteo dataset can be found and downloaded from their website (https://ailab.criteo.com/ressources/).
-  - The data is pre-processed in `Data_Pre_Processing.py`
+  - The data is pre-processed in `Data_Pre_Processing.py`, which

 ## Usage
 - `General_Data_Processing.py` preprocesses the raw data file such that it can be used for training and testing.
 Besides the preprocessed data file, it also returns the maximum time horizon H and the array of bucket cutoffs.